 How much of a good thing can you handle and how much is too much?
 How many seconds/minutes of an orgasm is too much?
 How many days/weeks of holiday is too much?
 How many hours catching up with friends is too much?
 Do these sound like silly questions?

-Having a pleasure threshold is a real thing though.
+Having an upper limit for pleasure is a real thing though.
 We all have a thermostat that we’ve programmed unconsciously to keep our pleasure experience within manageable limits.
 Because yes, most of us have come to believe that there can absolutely be too much of a good thing.
 And this belief will attract our experiences accordingly.
 As soon as we max out, the thermostat kicks in to shut things down.
 Don’t hug that person for too long.
 Don’t laugh too loud.
 Don’t have too much fun while you’re working.

-Yes of course, life is built of ups and downs and perhaps we can’t expect to be blissed out all the time, but most of us have our thermostat set WAY too low.
+Yes of course, life is built of ups and downs and perhaps it’s a stretch to expect to be blissed out all the time, but most of us have our thermostat set WAY too low.
 We have a very small threshold for pleasure.
 And conversely, our threshold for being busy, tired, uninspired and stressed seems to grow ever bigger.
 Our settings are out of wack.

 Maybe you really want to experience rolling orgasms that lasts for minutes on end but if your thermostat has been programmed for a couple of seconds then that’s the strict boundary your body has to work within.
 Maybe you’d really love to head off overseas for three long months, but your thermostat settings for holiday pleasure determine that circumstances would never allow you to go for more than a week.
 These internal (and unconscious) settings will drive our experiences in life.
 Needless to say, the limitation is usually completely at odds with our conscious desires.

 So if there’s a significant discrepancy between what you want and what you’re getting, it may well be time to look at adjusting your settings.
 The body is usually very agreeable to a pleasure upgrade.
-It’s the mind that can be the tyrant.
+It’s the mind that’s the tyrant.

-To get the mind on board it can be valuable to first have deeper awareness and then to apply a strategy.
-Once things get moving we can reach a tipping point where the mind eventually yields to the deeper wisdom of the body (to live a life that feels really good) but to first get things started in that direction a strategy is good.
+To get the mind in check it can be useful to be a bit strategic.
+Once things get moving we can reach a tipping point where the mind eventually yields to the deeper wisdom of the body (to unthinkingly be oriented to a life that feels really good) but to first get things started in that direction a strategy is good.

 For many people the mind needs quite a bit of coaxing to even be able to dig up pleasurable ideas, let alone allow the body to act on them.
 Greater awareness of the playing field is important.

-So, presented with the sudden freedom from work or other usual responsibilities, what appeals the most?
+So, if you were released from work or other usual responsibilities, what would you choose?
 Some people will have a stream of quick answers at the ready but many, many people can be quite alarmed to find that they draw a blank.
 Entertaining leisurely ideas is often something outgrown from childhood.
-But that’s really not the way it’s supposed to be.
+But that’s really not true to our nature.
 We actually hold the potential for life to get better and better as we go.

 What’s the purpose of life?